Tajín is an iconic Mexican chilli lime seasoning. It is tart, a bit smoky and has a mild spicy kick.

 - You can make ground black lime powder at home.

-- If you don't require a dry seasoning blend, you can use lime juice instead of lime powder or zest.
+- If you don’t require a dry seasoning blend, you can also use lime juice instead of lime powder or zest to create a great Tajín substitute.